botpress/openbook-templates/templates/hotel/covid.md

 - The Montreal Hotel & Suites takes the health and safety of the guests seriously
 - Guests must call the hotel to cancel if they have tested positive to a COVID test
 - Guests must call the hotel to cancel if they have symptoms of COVID
-- Cancellation for COVID related reasons carries no charge to the guests and can be done at any time
+- Cancellation for COVID-related reasons carries no charge to the guests and can be done at any time